wwu-webtech/ashlar/source/_docs/patterns/02-molecules/countdown/countdown.md

 # Countdown

-## Component Library
-Include the following script to use the countdown component on your non-Drupal website or application.
+Include the following script to use this component on your non-Drupal website or application.

 ```
 <script src="https://ashlar.blob.core.windows.net/ashlar-theme-files/js/countdown.js"></script>